intelligent-exploration/mineralexplorationcourse/Week10/README.md

 ***Muller_Bertrand_coregistered_random.pkl*** contains a psudeo-random set of non-deposits with known tectono-magmatic properties that can be used for training.

-***Muller_Bertrand_coregistered_sampleMuller0.pkl*** contains a set of points following the present day South American subduction zone and the correspoiding tectono-magmatic properites of those points.
+***Muller_Bertrand_coregistered_sampleMuller0.pkl*** contains a set of points following the present day South American subduction zone and the corresponding tectono-magmatic properties of those points.

 ## Step 3, apply machine learning algorithms to find significant associations

-Open up Muller_copper_prob.ipynb in a jupyter notebook and continue the intereactive analysis in there.
+Open up Muller_copper_prob.ipynb in a Jupyter notebook and continue the interactive analysis in there.

 ## Additional instructions to create different datasets.